NatWest Co-Working Space

-In 2017, RBS identified an opportunity to create an innovative new co-working space for its NatWest employees, capable of supporting around 950 highly mobile workers in a collaborative modern setting.
+In 2017, RBS (now NatWest Group) identified an opportunity to create an innovative new co-working space for its NatWest employees, capable of supporting around 950 highly mobile workers in a collaborative modern setting.
 This meant vacating the whole of 280 Bishopsgate, by the end of 2019, and moving into a new space just a few doors down at 250 Bishopsgate.

 Part of the transformation included turning an old third floor meeting centre at 250 Bishopsgate into a dynamic new co-working area that offered around c.500 flexible work positions.
 Working with RBS and LOM Architects, our aim was to transform Level 3 into a vibrant destination that redefined the relationship between work and play and captured the spirit of a dynamic co-working community.